courselabs/project-cicd/README.md

 git push project main
 ```

 Trigger a build and you should see the scanning happen during the build stage.
-Browse to the [projects in SonarQube](check http://localhost:9000/projects) and you should see there are no big security issues.
+Browse to the [projects in SonarQube](http://localhost:9000/projects) and you should see there are no big security issues.
 But the Trivy scan will fail for the products API - there are critical issues with the binaries in the underlying Debian image.

 </details><br/>

 ## Part 8 - Using Golden Images

 What a shame.
 After all that hard work we have an app we can't deploy because of a security issue in a component which we don't even control - the OpenJDK base image.

-Now we have two choices; we can investigate the issue and see if it's a problem which can be exploited from the API, and add an exception if we think the risks are low, or we can try running the app with a different base image.
+Now we have two choices: we can investigate the issue and see if it's a problem which can be exploited from the API, and add an exception if we think the risks are low; or we can try building the app with a different base image.

-All the other components use an Alpine-based image, and they don't report any critical issues so if we could switch the Java app to Alpine that should fix the problem.
+All the other components use an Alpine-based image, and they don't report any critical issues, so if we could switch the Java app to Alpine that should fix the problem.
 We can go one step further and build a golden image library for production apps, so we control the whole stack for each component and we have the basis of an SBOM (Software Bill of Materials).

 Luckily we already have the Dockerfiles to build our image library.
 You'll need to create a new Jenkins pipeline to build the golden images and update the application Dockerfiles to use those images.
 Then the security issues should be fixed and the deployment will work again.